wt config

 Display

-Markers appear at the start of the Status column:
+Markers appear at the end of the Status column, after git symbols:

 - Work status —